IMFM-SI/cimm-site/README.md

 * [`projects.md`](./projects.md) -- project group achievements

 The member profiles are in the directory `_members`.
-See the [README](https://github.com/IMFM-SI/cimm-site/blob/main/_members/README.md) file there on how to to edit your profile.
+See the [README](https://github.com/IMFM-SI/cimm-site/blob/main/_members/README.md) file there on how to edit your profile.

+The project profiles are in the directory `_projects`.
+See the [README](https://github.com/IMFM-SI/cimm-site/blob/main/_projects/README.md) file there on how to edit the profile of your project.

 ### How to generate the web page locally